plasmo-dev/Plasmo.jl/docs/src/documentation/partitioning.md

     make_subgraphs!(graph,partition);
 ```

-If we plot the partitioned optigraph it reveals eight distinct partitions and
+If we plot the partitioned optigraph, it reveals eight distinct partitions and
-their corresponding coupling.
-We also note that the partitions are well-balanced and that the matrix is now reordered into a banded structure that is typical of dynamic
+the coupling between them.
+The plots show that the partitions are well-balanced and the matrix visualization shows the problem is reordered into a banded structure that is typical of dynamic
 optimization problems.

 ```@repl plot_chain_partition